RalphAS/IterativeRefinement.jl/README.md

 # Linear systems

-The most mature part of the package provides a function `rfldiv`, which handles linear matrix-vector problems of the form
+Th package provides a function `rfldiv`, which handles linear matrix-vector problems of the form

 `A x = b`.